ranchordo/Boson-LWJGL/README.md

 I will delete or edit these statements as I update this game:
 *This is still in progress.* Whenever I have new functionality, I will sync everything over to here.
-*I expect that the final recreation* will use LWJGL 3.2 with the following bindings:
+*I expect that the final re-creation* will use LWJGL 3.2 with the following bindings:
 1. LWJGL core
 2. LWJGL-OpenGL
 3. LWJGL-GLFW